-Your heating system will naturally be the single appliance you will use almost regularly throughout the winter season.
+One of the main tips for winterizing your home is to get your heating system checked.
+Your heating unit will be the one appliance you will regularly use.
 Thus, it makes perfect sense to give it a detailed look before putting it to use.

-Check the air filters of your heating system.
+Start by checking the air filters of your heating system when winterizing your house.
 If they have accumulated dirt or dust, take them out, wash them, and leave them out to dry.
 Once completely dry and clean, put them back in.
-Now, sit back, relax, and enjoy clean air from your heating system all winter round.
-A clean filter will provide you much cleaner air and save on your energy bills by as much as 15%.
+A clean filter will improve air quality and reduce energy bills by as much as 15%.

-If you want to have a more detailed check-up of your HVAC system, you’d need help from a licensed HVAC technician for the system to work even more efficiently.
-Maintenance checks and fixing notches can help to keep your system remain efficient all season.
+If you want a more detailed check of your HVAC system, you need help from a licensed HVAC technician.
+Regular preventative maintenance will keep your system stay efficient all year round.

 2. Smart Home Devices Save You Effort

-In addition to energy savings, smart home accessories are a surefire way to increase your comfort in winters!
-Smart home devices are the latest technology and are an integral part of how to winterize your home guides.
-You can use a ‘smart water leak detector’ near your boiler or water heater to alert you in case of a leakage.
-You can also use a smart mattress heating pad to keep you cozy while you enjoy sweet dreams.
+Smart home devices are all the rage these days and are essential if you want to winterize your home.
+For example, you can use a smart water leak detector near your boiler or water heater to alert you in case of a leakage.
+You can also use a smart mattress heating pad to keep you warm and cozy all night.

-For central heating systems, smart thermostats can be utilized to maintain a preferable home climate.
-If you have a ductless heat pump, then smart AC controllers should be your go-to device to automate your heating.
-This may sound unbelievable, but your smart choices can help your room maintain a comfortable temperature at all times, and that too on its own.
-Moreover, you can set up schedules for the whole week and use temperature and humidity triggers to maintain the perfect environment.
-All this saves up to 25% energy!
+For central heating systems, smart thermostats can be utilized to maintain an ideal home climate.
+If you have a ductless heat pump, smart AC controllers should be your go-to device to automate your ductless heating and cooling units.
+Smart AC controllers enable you to save on energy bills.
+With smart climate control devices, you can set up schedules for the whole week and use temperature and humidity triggers to maintain the perfect environment.

 4. Add Reflectors to Your Radiators

-Radiators are almost always installed right next to the walls, making one side practically ineffective in transmitting heat to the room.
-Only the wall heats up on that side, reducing the effect of the radiator.
-To prevent this issue, it is wise to install a reflector on the wall beside the radiator.
+Radiators are nearly always installed next to walls, making one side ineffective in transmitting heat to the room.
+Only the wall heats up on that side, reducing the efficacy of the radiator.
+To prevent this issue, install a radiator reflector on the wall behind the radiator.

-As the name suggests, a reflector will reflect the heat away from the wall and back towards the center of the room, making it heat up much better than before.
-When coupled with reflectors, radiators can function to their maximum, without any energy wastage.
+As the name suggests, a radiator reflector will reflect the heat away from the wall and back towards the room, making it heat up much better than before.
+When coupled with reflectors, radiators can perform their best without any energy wastage.

 5. An Energy Audit Saves You Money

 Among all the tips on winterizing your home, knowing how to cut down your energy bills is the most crucial.
-As the winter season approaches, call your local power company to conduct your energy assessments.
-The professional will suggest some changes to make your home energy-efficient that’ll save you money.
+So as the winter season approaches, call your local power company to conduct an energy audit of your home.
+The professional will suggest changes to make your home more energy-efficient to lower energy bills and increase comfort.

-Moreover, not just during winter but following energy saving tips throughout the year will help you slash your energy bills with a noticeable difference in every seasons.
+Following energy-saving tips throughout the year will help you slash your energy bills by a significant amount.

 6. Flush Out the Water Heater

 Before winter sets in, be sure to flush your water heater or boiler system.
-After remaining in-operational for long during the summer months, sediment and other particles can settle in the outlets reducing the water heater’s efficiency.
+Because water heaters remain inoperational during the summer sediment and other particles can settle in the outlets, reducing their efficiency.

-Flush the drain valve once before the winter season starts to keep your water heater perfectly functional.
-Moreover, even during the winter season, don’t forget draining the flush valve at least once a month to remain on the safe side.
+Flush the drain valve at least once before the winter season starts to get rid of sediment.
+It would be best if you drained the flush valve at least once a month to remain on the safe side during winters.